 12. Leptin & Satiety

 Leptin and its satiety signalling is another possible factor.
-Fat is hormonally active and it sends out leptin, a hormone that tells us when we’ve had enough.
-As you lose fat, there will be less fat cells to do the job.
+Fat is hormonally active and it sends out leptin, a hormone that tells us when we’ve had enough to eat.
+As you lose body fat, there will be less to do the job.
 This does not apply just to low-carb, but any diet.
 The question is how significant this factor is.
 If you eat food rich in fat and protein, this can be minimised.

 13. Too Much Exercise